Year 3

 PE

-This half-term, utilising the Real PE scheme, the children will focus on the social cog, finding ways to support and encourage their peers.
-Additionally, during PE lessons, children will develop orienteering skills, learning to navigate using maps and directional cues.
+This half-term, we will be utilising the Real PE scheme to complete Real PE and Real Gym units.
+We will focus on the social cog; finding ways to support and encourage their peers.